zed/cpython/Doc/library/functions.rst

    a :meth:`__reversed__` method or supports the sequence protocol (the :meth:`__len__` method and the :meth:`__getitem__` method with integer arguments starting at ``0``).

+.. function:: roman(number)

+   Convert an integer number to uppercase Roman numerals prefixed with "0r", for example:

+      >>> roman(14)
+      '0rXIV'
+      >>> roman(-50)
+      '-0rL'

+   If number is not a Python :class:`int` object, it has to define an __index__() method that returns an integer.

+   See also :func:`int` for converting Roman numerals prefixed with "0r" to an integer using a base of 0.

 .. function:: round(number[, ndigits])